What is ADHD Masking?

 • Offering specific reactions in a group setting that you believe are expected, rather than reacting as you feel.

-• Hiding the fact that you’re struggling with ADHD symptoms, appearing “fine.”
+• Hiding the fact that you struggle with ADHD symptoms, appearing “fine.”

-• Obsessive cleaning even when the work this takes may feel overwhelming.
+• Obsessive cleaning even when it feels overwhelming.

 • Trying to remain calm as a means of hiding hyperactivity (may cause you to have trouble focusing).